chaoyang101/ICRM/README.md

 ### Evaluating reward models

-To evaluate on RewardBench, first follow the [original guidance](https://github.com/allenai/reward-bench) to prepare the environment.
+To evaluate on RewardBench, first follow the [original guidance of RewardBench](https://github.com/allenai/reward-bench) to prepare the environment.
 Then you can use the code in the reward_bench folder to replace the original reward_bench code.
 Put the model into "./ATORM/lora_reward_sft_reg" and evaluate it with:

 ```
 CUDA_VISIBLE_DEVICES=0 python scripts/run_rm.py --model=./ATORM/lora_reward_sft_reg --batch_size=8 --tokenizer=./ATORM/lora_reward_sft_reg --do_not_save